Savant syndrome: Signs and symptoms

 Savant skills are usually found in one or more of five major areas: art, memory, arithmetic, musical abilities, and spatial skills.
 The most common kinds of savants are calendrical savants, "human calendars" who can calculate the day of the week for any given date with speed and accuracy, or recall personal memories from any given date.
 Advanced memory is the key "superpower" in savant abilities.

+Musical savants

+A musical savant is someone who displays genius musical abilities such as perfect pitch, instant composition, or fluency in multiple instruments, all with no prior experience.
+Savants commonly share a unique triad of characteristics, those being blindness, mental disability, and musical genius.
+While this trio of characteristics appears frequently in reports on savants, the cause remains unidentified.

 Calendrical savants

 A calendrical savant (or calendar savant) is someone who – despite having an intellectual disability – can name the day of the week of a date, or vice versa, on a limited range of decades or certain millennia.
 The rarity of human calendar calculators is possibly due to the lack of motivation to develop such skills among the general population, although mathematicians have developed algorithms that allow them to obtain similar skills.
 Calendrical savants, on the other hand, may not be prone to invest in socially engaging skills.